 9. Hydration Pack or Water Bottle

 As mentioned above, many day pack backpacks offer water bladder/hydration packs inside of them.
 They usually hold more water than a single water bottle and come with a handle drinking tube so you don’t have to take the water out.

 Water bottles with an area to clip to your bag are also great ideas.
 This makes them very easy to reach while hiking, either by yourself or with someone who is on the trail with you.

-It’s always a great idea to pack snacks for your hike no matter the length of your adventure.
+Every hiking packing list should include snacks no matter the length of your adventure.
 Always pack a little more than you think you will need.

 Better to be over-prepared than to be hungry and not have enough.
 Choose snacks with protein and high-calorie count to help keep you energized on the trail.